 In some cases, a credit score as low as 500 can qualify an individual for an FHA loan, but a credit score below 580 will require a larger down payment.
 The low credit score requirement is what makes these loans particularly attractive as this requirement is one of the lowest of all loan options available.
 Impressively, FHA loans are usable to buy multi-unit properties provided you plan to live in one of the units, which gives you the opportunity to become a landlord.

 Becoming a landlord is the last popular way for individuals to get into investing in real estate.
 If managed properly and priced competitively, a rental property can just about pay its own mortgage.
 If the rent covers the monthly mortgage, then you’d likely be able to live in the property for free, aside from paying utilities, groceries, consumables, and any repairs that may arise.

 If the rental doesn’t cover the entire monthly mortgage, then it can certainly secure you a cheaper residence since mortgage payments are close to the same cost as renting these days.
 Additionally, the whole time that you’re collecting rent to pay your mortgage, you’re building equity on the property that you can use as collateral for future loans or even just to get a lump sum profit if you decide to sell the property instead.

-As you can see, there are many marketing strategies and several ways to invest in real estate other than land development, or buying businesses and large building complexes.
+As you can see, there are more ways to invest in real estate other than land development, or buying businesses and large building complexes.
 Plenty of the other ways to invest in real estate are also accessible to those in a lower income bracket than a stereotypical real estate investor, so long as they utilize some of the tools available to them.